 Anne continued with special needs into year 3, which included flash cards plus learning rules for how particular groups of words are spelt.
 However, we did not see much evidence that this was helping.
 At the end of year 3 Anne scored 10 percentage points below the year average in her school’s internal “English test.”
 We don’t know for sure but this is likely to have put her well into the 4th quartile.

-In year 4 Anne continued with special needs from September but we began Edublox in January 2002 (aged just 9).
+In year 4 Anne continued with special needs from September but we began Edublox in January (aged just nine).
 At this point she was really struggling to keep up with classwork — including subjects like history, science and even Maths because of the reading required.
 She also found it very hard to write more than very basic and short answers to homework questions.

 At end of year 4, having done 2 terms of Edublox

 Anne had improved sharply in her English, scoring exactly on the year average in the internal school exam.
 Improvement in reading was noticeable but not dramatic.

 At beginning of year 5, i.e. September this year